DataONEorg/slinky/README.md

 ## Deployment

-`make` is used to handle the deployment of the full stack in both the development and production environments.
-The Makefile ensures that the deployments are brought up in the correct order with the correct timing (ie the worker containers aren't brought up before the database has been started).
+The deployment is agnostic of startup sequence, but the `make` tool provided is an easy way to manage the stack.

-To deploy, navigate to the `deploy/` directory and run `make help` for a complete list of commands.
+To deploy with `make`, navigate to the `deploy/` directory and run `make help` for a complete list of commands.

+Alternatively, each deployment file can be applied using `kubectl apply -f <filename>`.

 ### Virtuoso